apache/hawq-docs/overview/HAWQArchitecture.md

 ## HAWQ Resource Manager <a id="topic_jjf_11m_g5"></a>

 The HAWQ resource manager obtains resources from YARN and responds to resource requests.
 Resources are buffered by the HAWQ resource manager to support low latency queries.
+The HAWQ resource manager can also run in standalone mode.
+In these deployments, HAWQ manages resources by itself without YARN.

+See [How HAWQ Manages Resources](/20/resourcemgmt/HAWQResourceManagement.html) for more details on HAWQ resource management.

 ## HAWQ Catalog Service <a id="topic_mrl_psq_f5"></a>